PetervanLunteren/EcoAssist/Windows_no_admin_install.md

   )
   ```

-* And replace it with
+7) And replace it with

   ```batch
   echo "No admin install -> Anaconda is manually installed." | wtee -a "%LOG_FILE%" set PATH=%PATH%;"%UserProfile%\Anaconda3\Scripts"
   ```
-* Save the file, execute it and wait for it to finish.
+8) Save the file, execute it and wait for it to finish.

 ### Step 4: Adjust the script to open EcoAssist
-* Navigate to the hidden folder `C:\Users\<user_name>\EcoAssist_files\EcoAssist` and open `Windows_open_EcoAssist.bat` in a text editor.
+1) Navigate to the hidden folder `C:\Users\<user_name>\EcoAssist_files\EcoAssist` and open `Windows_open_EcoAssist.bat` in a text editor.
-* Just like you did with `Windows_install_EcoAssist.bat`, delete the code which asks you for an admin password and change the location of the `EcoAssist_files` folder.
+2) Just like you did with `Windows_install_EcoAssist.bat`, delete the code which asks you for an admin password and change the location of the `EcoAssist_files` folder (step 3.2 & 3.3).

 ### Step 5: Adjust the script to open LabelImg
-* Open `Windows_open_LabelImg.bat` in a text editor and change the location of the `EcoAssist_files` folder.
+Open `Windows_open_LabelImg.bat` in a text editor and change the location of the `EcoAssist_files` folder (step 3.3).
 Here there is no code which asks you for an admin password, so no need to delete this.

 ## And that's it: you've bypassed administration privileges.
 You're good to go!